MLA vs Harvard: Side-by-Side Citation Style Comparison

 If my professor accepts either, which should I pick?

-Pick the one used most in your field — literature, languages, cultural studies, and most humanities courses for MLA, business and economics in the UK, plus many social-science programs in Australia and the EU for Harvard.
+Pick the one most common in your field.
+MLA for literature, languages, cultural studies, and most humanities courses.
+Harvard for business and economics in the UK, plus many social-science programs in Australia and the EU.
 Future readers will be expecting that one.